-Diaper bags, admittedly, can be a subjective purchase.
+Diaper bags are a subjective purchase.
 Some moms may prefer to just use a large purse, and some parents may want something dad and grandparents can also carry.
 Finally, other parents may be focused on a designer name tag.
-Still, after looking at around two dozen bags, we’d ultimately buy the Ju Ju Be BFF ($125, amazon.com) because it packs a lot of features into a compact, easy to carry bag.
+Still, after looking at around two dozen bags, we’d ultimately buy the Ju Ju Be BFF because it packs a lot of features into a compact, easy to carry bag.

 After 10+ hours of online digging to find the most-loved bags on the Internet, we also spoke with at least a dozen moms to find out what diaper bags they have used and what features they like and don’t like.
 We learned about the importance of proper weight distribution in a bag from the American Chiropractic Association.

 Taking all these factors into consideration, we found that the Ju Ju Be BFF was a top choice.
 While people may first consider style when picking a diaper bag, it’s actually the ability to comfortably carry everything you need and be able to access it easily that makes the Ju Ju Be BFF our choice.

 who should buy this?

 If you’re OK with any tote or backpack for the job then you may not want to invest in a diaper bag, although we do think bags specially designed for baby duty offer some significant perks, such as organization that keeps must-haves like diapers and bottles in mind.

 Parents can benefit from a diaper bag that’s versatile enough to meet a growing child’s needs and durable enough to use when your baby becomes the big sibling.